scheunemann/pelican-bib/README.md

 Both input methods (path\[s\] and content) can be combined - entries will then be merged.

-You will be able to find the `publications` variable your template.
+You will be able to use the variable `publications` in your template.
 By default, a template with the name "bibliography" is rendered.
 Place the following template file as `bibliography.html` in your Pelican template folder (e.g. `content/templates`).
 For extended templates see [example templates](#example-templates).

 ```jinja